 10 types of scientist

 The Science Council has identified 10 types of scientist working today.
-Which one are you?
+Which type of scientist are you?
+Take our quiz to find out.

 The Business Scientist underpins excellent management and business skills with scientific knowledge, supporting evidence-led decision-making within companies and other enterprises.